Soneso/as-soroban-examples/atomic-swap/README.md

 node testContract.cjs
 ```

-It will build and deploy the contract to futurenet and then execute the python script [swap_test.py](https://github.com/Soneso/as-soroban-examples/tree/main/atomic-swap/swap_test.py) which prepares the data and then invokes the contract.
+It will build and deploy the contract to testnet and then execute the python script [swap_test.py](https://github.com/Soneso/as-soroban-examples/tree/main/atomic-swap/swap_test.py) which prepares the data and then invokes the contract.